Updated April 22, 2019

 Council member Curt Dougherty, who has championed the project, subsequently encouraged the City Council to hear directly from the vendors.

-Some community members have spoken against the advanced metering initiative and requested the option to opt-out if the new meters are installed.
+Some community members have spoken against AMI and requested the option to opt-out if the new meters are installed.

 The Missouri Public Service Commission, which regulated investor-owned utilities, is currently considering rules and regulations on personal data that might be collected through electronically connected meters.
 No formal policy exists.